Needham Reiterates Recursion Pharmaceuticals Inc - (RXRX) Buy Recommendation

 As of July 6, 2023, the average one-year price target for Recursion Pharmaceuticals Inc - is 14.72.
 The forecasts range from a low of 8.08 to a high of $34.65.
-The average price target represents an increase of 8.06% from its latest reported closing price of 13.62.
+The average price target represents a decrease of 4.87% from its latest reported closing price of 15.47.

 See our leaderboard of companies with the largest price target upside.